 Standard of Care

-A synopsis of the AIA Trust white paper, A Sustainable Standard of Care?
-Managing Evolving & Innovative Products, Processes & Performance Standards in Design Delivery, offering an overview of the challenges presented by technological advancement, increased expectations and potential for failure, with a framework to analyze the situation and tools to manage related risks proactively.
-Click here for the synopsis.
+A Sustainable Standard of Care?
+Managing Evolving & Innovative Products, Processes & Performance Standards in Design Delivery, offers an overview of the challenges presented by technological advancement, increased expectations and potential for failure, with a framework to analyze the situation and tools to manage related risks proactively.